mariusnohr/minimalistic-three/README.md

 ## Note about postprocessing

-There are currently no default postprocessing pipeline included for this project.
+There is currently no default postprocessing pipeline included for this project.
 I've seen some starter templates that include this, but my reasoning for this is firstly that I want to keep it simple, and secondly that these pipelines tend to be very specific for each project.
 There are also a lot of different options to choose from, so I don't want this to be any opinionated on this matter.